Coyer Family Supports a Spanish-Speaking Clinician at Avon Elementary

 “We’ve been fortunate enough to see a number of students graduate, go to college, or work in local businesses.
 It’s just terrific to see them get on with their lives and become successful and happy,” says Steve.

-“When people ask me why I love living here so much, one of the first things I say is that it’s such a generous community.”Amy Coyer
+“When people ask me why I love living here so much, one of the first things I say is that it’s such a generous community at all levels.”Amy Coyer